ismand95/MScThesis-The_Pricing_of_Climate-Related_Risk_Perception/README.md

 A (ECTS).

-You can read our thesis by accessing the following link:
+You can read our thesis by accessing the following link: [MSc Oecon, The Pricing of Climate-Related Risk Perception](https://github.com/ismand95/MScThesis-The_Pricing_of_Climate-Related_Risk_Perception/files/12828453/Master_Thesis.pdf)

 ## Authors